 Sahaya International and ReelAid have teamed up together once again to produce “The Journey Home, the story of Sahaya Vietnam” , which features the inspiring journey of the programs of Sahaya Vietnam.
 The story of people who triumph over despair: families moving from makeshift shelters to a sturdy home and more dignified life; children gaining access to schools, and then thriving; and communities previously isolated, now building much-needed bridges to safely cross rivers.
 The film reveals what we can achieve – supporters, donors and communities across the world – when we join together to overcome obstacles and build a better future.
 Together, more than 200 homes have been built, and more than 250 scholarships have been given to needy students.

-You can use this form below for online donations.
+As Sahaya International is a 501(c) nonprofit organization, your donation will be tax-deductible in the USA according to IRS regulations.
+You can use the form below for online donations.
 To mail a check, make it payable to “Sahaya International” with mention “movie” and mail it to Sahaya International, 1504 Portola Street, Davis CA 95616.
-Click here to download the sponsorship form to mail with your check. or add a note on how you like to be acknowledged, and provide us with your email ID so we can e-mail you the receipt.
+Provide us with your email ID so we can e-mail you the receipt.

 Thank you in advance for your support.